Pillars

 How to Build a Feedback Loop That Actually Changes Your Product

 1. Collect systematically.
 Deploy in-app feedback widgets so bugs and feature requests come to you, not just when angry customers email.
 Set up regular NPS surveys.
 Monitor session replay for unexpected user behavior.
+You'll collect more feedback and it'll be higher quality because it's in-the-moment.

 Key Features to Look for in Feedback Software